Chorus/DynamicsDocs/docs/AdminSetup/Location.md

     - Once the record is saved, the Patient field locks and cannot be changed.

 :::note
-- The Location Description and address is displayed on a practitioner's session details view in the Note app.
+- The Location Description and address are displayed on a practitioner's session details view in the Note app.
 - Only home addresses where the address type is Service Address (or service and billing) will display in the Note app.
 :::
 The **Address Details** section contains the address.
 Search for the address to populate the fields.
-The *Additional Directions* field can be used to record any directions that will help practitioners find their way easily (e.g., "first door on the right side of the house").

 ## Search Locations